 In Georgia, the use of hazard lights is permitted while driving statewide.

-But the Johns Creek Police Department put out a call to Facebook this week urging drivers to not use their hazard lights while driving.
+But the Johns Creek Police Department put out a call to Facebook urging drivers to not use their hazard lights while driving.

 Johns Creek police warned that using hazard lights may actually signal to other drivers that you are stopped or stalled on the road.
 Hazard lights can reduce the ability to see if the vehicles ahead are braking and confuse other drivers.